-The ITA broadly defines a “tax benefit” as a reduction, avoidance or deferral of tax or other amount payable, or an increase in a refund of tax or other amounts.
+The ITA broadly defines a "tax benefit" as a reduction, avoidance or deferral of tax or other amount payable, or an increase in a refund of tax or other amounts.
 An avoidance transaction is a transaction or series of transactions that gives rise to a tax benefit.
 The GAAR may apply where a tax benefit was achieved through an avoidance transaction, if that transaction results in a misuse of any provision of the ITA, the Income Tax Regulations, the Income Tax Application Rules, a tax treaty or any other enactment relevant to computing tax, or an abuse having regard to those provisions read as a whole.

 i.
 Payroll tax